minibul/cv/README.md

 [**Yandex**](https://practicum.yandex.ru/qa-engineer/) · Part-time

 *Jul 2022 - May 2023*
+* Mentored over 100 aspiring QA engineers.
-* Checked and evaluated students' theses on the basics of testing.
+* Reviewed and evaluated students' theses on the basics of testing.
-* Provided detailed feedback to improve their skills.
+* Provided detailed feedback to enhance their skills.
+* Offered guidance for the successful defense of their theses.

 --------------------------
 #### QA Engineer